 This section explains the judgements and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value.
 To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the accounting standard.
-An explanation of each level follows underneath the table,
+An explanation of each level follows underneath the table.

-Fair value measu rement using Amount Quoted prices in active markets (Level 1) Significant observable inputs (Level 2) Significant unobservable inputs (Level 3) Financial assets and liabilities measured at fair v alue - recurring fa ir value measurement 8 Investments in Equity Shares of joint venture As at December 31, 2018 12:44 14.
-12.44 Investments in Liquid Funds As at December 31, 2018 0.17 0.17 -21
+Fair value measur rement using Amount Quoted prices in active markets (Level 1) Significant observable inputs (Level 2) Significant unobservable inputs (Level 3) Financial assets and liabilities measured at fair values and line llue - recurring fa 12.44 ir value measurement - s · 12.44 Investments in Liquid Funds As at December 31, 2018 0.17 0.17 ·